Peter David Properties

-Peter David Properties Ltd is committed to protecting and processing your personal data in accordance with the General Data Protection Regulations and the Data Protection Act 2018 (the legislation).
-For the purpose of the legislation and your personal data, Peter David Properties Ltd is the Data Controller, Mr Noel Wood is the person responsible for data protection and can be contacted at 23-25 George Street, Halifax HX1 1HA
+Peter David Properties Ltd, and each franchisee, are committed to protecting and processing your personal data in accordance with the General Data Protection Regulations and the Data Protection Act 2018 (the legislation).
+For the purpose of the legislation and your personal data, each branch of Peter David Properties has a data controller who can be contacted at the respective branch.

 The General Data Protection Regulations are to safeguard your personally identifiable information or personal data.
 This privacy notice will be regularly reviewed and updated.